 grooming and ear care

-the guardian girl must also spend a catch-up weekend with me every 5-7mths.
+the guardian girl must also spend a catch-up weekend with me prior to first mating.

 Additionally the right family home must show common sense and regular communication with me.

 The guardian home is entrusted with a critical part of my future breeding programme and business,

 this privilege must be respected and we must have a relationship of honesty.

 The puppy placed will remain the legal ownership of myself whilst he/she is a Northbound breeding dog, and ownership only transferred to the guardian home once the dog is neutered at my expense.

 The puppy will return to me for health testing, mating and again for birthing (c.7weeks in my care).
 The female dog will spend approximately two thirds of her time in the Guardian home (prior to spay), and will be required for occasional stay in the Northbound breeder home in the first two years in order that she feels happy and comfortable here before returning to whelp.

 I will happily take in the girl whilst in season if a Guardian Home prefers this.

 All health testing and vet related breeding costs are the responsibility of myself the breeder, all routine costs and insurance are the responsibility of the guardian home.

 I expect the guardian dog to not go upstairs or sleep upstairs prior to hip scoring.